drewf24/world-airbnb/data-analysis/data-analysis.md

     ## # A tibble: 2 x 2
     ##   host_volume     n
     ##   <chr>       <int>
-    ## 1 high volume  1355
+    ## 1 high volume   436
-    ## 2 low volume   2645
+    ## 2 low volume   3564

-Thus, 1355 of the hosts are high volume and 2645 of the hosts are low.
+Thus, 436 of the hosts are high volume and 3564 of the hosts are low volume.

 Conducting a hypothesis test if availability can be explained if someone is high volume or not:

-Ho = median availability of high volume hosts is the same as that of low volume hosts
+Ho: There is no difference in the median availability of high volume and low volume hosts.

-Ha = median availability of low volume hosts is the same as that of high volume hosts
+Ha: There is a difference in the median availability of high volume and low volume hosts.

+Finding observed median availability:

 ``` r
 abnb_host_volume %>%